ekmett/cadenza/README.md

 ## running

-* `gradle run --args="<args>"` should just download GraalVM CE automatically and use it to run the launcher for testing.
+* `gradle run --args="<args>"` should just download GraalVM CE automatically and use it to run the launcher out of the local directory

+* `gradle runRegistered` should register the language with Graal and use graal to run the launcher out of the graal language directory

 * `gradle nativeImage` should eventually produce a native executable for the compiler.
-(Once I figure out how to include everything.)

 * `gradle register` will install the language into GraalVM making it available to other truffle languages once you rebuild their images with `gu`.